CAA-Getty International Program

 Applicants must be practicing art historians who teach at a university or work as a curator in a museum, or artists who teach art history.
-They must have a good working knowledge of English and be available to participate in CAA events.
+They must have a good working knowledge of English, be able to obtain a visa to travel to the United States, and be available to participate in CAA events.
 Only professionals who have not attended a CAA conference previously, and who are from countries underrepresented in CAA’s membership are eligible to apply.
-The grant excludes scholars from North America, Western Europe, and Australia, whose countries are well represented in CAA.
+The grant excludes scholars from North America, Western Europe, Israel, and Australia, whose countries are well represented in CAA.
 It further excludes scholars who have received funds from American foundations or research institutes to participate in conferences or residencies in the United States.
 Applicants do not need to be CAA members.
 This grant program is not open to graduate students or to those participating in the CAA conference as chairs, speakers, or discussants.